EndPointCorp/end-point-blog/2025/08/processing-payments-with-authorize-net-in-a-blazor-app.md

 }
 ```

 The first thing to note about the `SubmitOrder` method is that it is annotated with the `[JSInvokable]` attribute.
-This attribute allows the JavaScipt code to call this method, through the `DotNetObjectReference` instance that it is given.
+This attribute allows the JavaScript code to call this method, through the `DotNetObjectReference` instance that it is given.
 Other than that, the method is straightforward.
-It calls the `POST Payments` endpoint, passing it the values returned by Authorize.Net (i.e. `paymentMethodNonceValue` and `paymentMethodNonceDescriptor`), which are given to our Blazor component by our JavaScrpt module.
+It calls the `POST Payments` endpoint, passing it the values returned by Authorize.Net (i.e. `paymentMethodNonceValue` and `paymentMethodNonceDescriptor`), which are given to our Blazor component by our JavaScript module.

-And, of course, we need to update our JavaScrpt module to do the rest of the logic of calling Authorize.Net and this new `SubmitOrder` method.
+And, of course, we need to update our JavaScript module to do the rest of the logic of calling Authorize.Net and this new `SubmitOrder` method.
 Here's how we implement the `setUpSubmit` function in `Payment.razor.js`:

 ```javascript
 // BlazorAuthorizeNet.Frontend/Pages/Payment.razor.js